3scale-labs/porta-dev-tools/README.md

 # Porta dev-tools
 These are dev tools to play with [3scale/porta](https://github.com/3scale/porta) in local environment.
-They include:
+Presently this is:

 1. a CLI to ease commands such as starting the Rails server, launch dependencies, deploy to OpenShift, etc (see the [full list](#supported-commands) of commands)
-2. [Porxy](porxy/README.md), a porksy reverse proxy to porta.
-Because [APIcast](https://github.com/3scale/apicast) has it's own DNS resolution that we can't override with `/etc/hosts`, we need this reverse proxy.

 > :warning: Porta dev-tools are for development purposes and cannot in any way be considered a replacement for Red Hat's official recommendations to work with 3scale.